We live in a time where:

 Anyone with a computer and the will to make a difference can build a product, start a company, or fire up a revolution.

 The world isn’t perfect, but there’s a lot to be happy about.
-And these victories don’t belong to one person or one country: they’re the products of humanity and the global community we’re all a part of.
-We have plenty of reason to be proud of ourselves as members of the human race.
+And these victories don’t belong to one person or one country.
+They’re the products of humanity and the global community of which we’re all a part.
+We have plenty of reasons to be proud of ourselves as members of the human race.
 We’ve made a lot of mistakes and will continue to do so, but we’ve kicked a lot of ass, too.

 If you can’t think of a reason to get up in the morning, excited to start the day, you’re not paying close enough attention.